-I’m a doctor of Molecular Toxicology & Nutritional Biochemistry (PhD, University of Toronto), an Integrative Nutrition Expert and Optimal Living Coach (IIN graduate).
-[Translation: I’m a functional nutrition ninja, a self-care activist and a biohacker].
+Besides being the CEO and Co-Founder of Bowhead Health, a healthcare technology company, I’m a doctor of Molecular Toxicology & Nutritional Biochemistry (PhD, University of Toronto), an Integrative Nutrition Expert and Optimal Living Coach (IIN graduate).
 I created Living Rhea to empower people to unlock their healthiest potential by guiding them to paint a picture of their best self, redesign their daily routine, identify and remove inflammatory triggers, and resolve biochemical inefficiencies in the body and mind.
 As a conqueror of chronic disease and proponent for clean, holistic living, I’m committed to educating and supporting changemakers and communities in aligning health with their missions.
-I’m a contributor to the Huffington Post and Mind Body Green and I’m also the Founder of Global Smoothie Day and the Co-Founder of Camp Reset, a digital detox summer camp for adults.
+I’m a contributor to the Huffington Post and Mind Body Green and I’m also the Founder of Global Smoothie Day and the Co-Founder of Reset, a digital detox summer camp for adults.
 And I’m still going strong…

 My Personal Healing Journey

 As a kid, I loved to play, explore, socialize, take risks, memorize books, collect stickers, and learn new things.
 Food came secondary, but I did love it, or what I thought of as “it”.